 - Learning Challenges as a Way to Increase the Impact of Summer Reading..
 Date: January 8th; Time: 2:00 pm; Presenter: Andrea Vaughn Johnson, Brooklyn Public Library.
 Description: Learn how Brooklyn Public Library (NY) uses games to keep children and teens engaged through the entire summer.
 The Gameboard for children and the Challenge for teens and adults motivates patrons to visit to the library and the library's website, interact with staff, explore the collection, attend programs, check out more books, try fun learning activities, and of course, read more books!

 - Online Summer Reading Options: What Services Are Out There and What Can You Do With Them.
 Date: February 10th; Time: 2:00 pm; Presenter: Karren Reish, Library of Michigan.
 Description: There are fee and free online summer reading sites and software out there and there are libraries doing badges, clubs and games.
 What is out there, where do you find it, and what does it cost?
 Once you pick something, how do you promote it and what should you look out for?
-Come talk to us and find out!

 - School Visits and Summer Reading.
 Date: March 4th; Time: 2:00 pm; Presenter: Cynthia Zervos, Farmington Public Schools and Dottie Donahue-Pheney, Farmington Community Library.
 Description: Bright Summers, Bright Futures at Your Elementary School!
 Learn how to form a collaborative partnership between school libraries and public libraries and use the partnership to meet the unique needs of your students year-round!
 Also, learn about other forms of collaboration that could take place between schools and public libraries.
 For the past four years, Cynthia Zervos, Media Specialist with Farmington Public Schools, and Dottie Donahue-Pheney, Children's Librarian with the Farmington Community Library have found fun, unique ways to collaborate all year long.
 Their collaborative efforts have been a win-win situation for the schools and public library, but most of all it has been a win for the children in the community.
+WEBINAR RECORDING

 The State Library of Iowa has an excellent 2015 Program site for those new to Summer Reading programming or just looking for a new idea.
 Iowa Summer Reading Workshop.